rsta2/minisynth/README.md

 Getting
 -------

+Binaries of the latest release of MiniSynth Pi can be downloaded [here](https://github.com/rsta2/minisynth/releases).
+Just download the *MiniSynthNN.zip* file and follow the instructions in the *INSTALL.md* file, which is included in the archive.

 Normally you need a *Git* client to get the MiniSynth Pi source code.
 Go to the directory where you want to place MiniSynth Pi on your hard disk and enter:

 	git clone https://github.com/rsta2/minisynth.git minisynth